Planning a trip to Italy? Great! The Italy travel tips and advice below will help you do just that.

 For those looking to stay active during their vacation, a brisk hike up the iconic Mount Vesuvius to see its crater should do the trick.
 If you’d rather chill out, head over to the star-studded Amalfi Coast for beautiful beaches and elegant boutiques.

 Italy is renowned for its world-class culinary scene, but few regions do it quite like Emilia-Romagna – particularly its capital Bologna.
 It’s one of the top cities to visit in Italy and a must for foodies.
-There are food markets all over the city and a number of tours that will guide you through them and point out local favorites.
+You can read about the food tour I did in Bologna here.
+There are also food markets all over the city and a number of tours that will guide you through them and point out local favorites.

 In the northeasternmost corner of Italy, bordering Austria and Slovenia, lies Friuli-Venezia Giulia.
 In Gorizia, you can even stand with one foot in Italy and with the other in Slovenia.